min2ha/ukwa-site/content/target/54705/index.en.md

   "subject": "UK General Election 2017"
 }

-# Change.org: Urge all opposition parties to join forces to stop May from forming a DUP coalition

 An online petition to urge all opposition parties to join forces to stop May from forming a DUP coalition.